wix-playground/react-native-navigation-v1-v2-adapter/README.md

 	import {Navigation, ScreenVisibilityListener} from 'react-native-navigation-v1-v2-adapter';
 	```

-2. *The hard way*. and replace all import statements:
+2. *The hard way*.
+Replace all import statements across your codebase:

 	```js
 	import {Navigation, ScreenVisibilityListener} from 'react-native-navigation';